Trivernis/snekdown/README.md

 # Visual adjustments
-[formatting]
+[style]
 # how bibliography references should be displayed
 bib_ref_display = '{{number}}'

 # the chosen theme for the document
-# one of: GithubLight, SolarizedLight, OceanLight, SolarizedDark, OceanDark
+# one of: GithubLight, SolarizedLight, OceanLight, SolarizedDark, OceanDark, MagicDark
 theme = 'GithubLight'

 # custom metadata